Mary A. R. Marshall: Career

 Marshall defeated Republican Caroline Ogletree and succeeded Stone.
 She served her first two terms in the Virginia House of Delegates, from 1966 to 1970, alongside veteran Democrat Hank Mann as well as fellow Democrats Wallace G. Dickson and William M. Lightsey in what was then Virginia's 9th District.
 Mrs. Marshall joined Marion Galland and Dorothy Shoemaker McDiarmid, both also from northern Virginia, in the Virginia General Assembly.
 House Speaker Blackie Moore, a lieutenant in the Byrd Organization, assigned all four female delegates to the Education Committee.

 However, Republicans swept aside all the Democratic candidates in 1970, replacing them with George Mason Green, Jr., Allen H. Harrison, Jr., Henry O. Lampe and George P. Shafran.
 Virginia Democrats experienced a backlash against the sales tax, as well as a speech by President Richard M. Nixon, who urged people to vote Republican in the New Jersey gubernatorial race, but which had broader effects.
 Courteous Clive L. DuVal II of Fairfax and Byrd Organization stalwart James M. Thomson of Alexandria were the only Democrats elected to the General Assembly from northern Virginia that year.

 Mrs. Marshall then helped rebuild the local Democratic party, joking that calling herself a "mere housewife" was the "equivalent of calling yourself a 'simple country lawyer' [alluding to North Carolina's Senator Sam Ervin during the Watergate scandal].
 It's a non-threatening phrase that may, or may not indicate you know what's going on."
 After redistricting following the 1970 census, Arlington lost a seat in the House of Delegates, but in 1972 Marshall again won election to the state house (as did Republican Green) and Democrat John L. Melnick won the third seat in what had become the 22nd Virginia house district.
 In 1975, Melnick and Marshall and fellow Democrat Warren G. Stambaugh outpolled all the Republican candidates, and Arlington's delegation would remain all-Democrat for years (James F. Almand replacing Melnick in 1977).
 After the 1980 reapportionment and advent of single-member districts, the district was renumbered the 48th.
 Marshall continued to win re-election until 1991 (facing no opposition in 1985, 1987 and 1989), when she announced in April that she would not seek re-election, but rather spend more time with her husband and family.
 She had also served on the executive committees of the National Conference of State Legislatures and the Southern Legislative Conference.
 Newspapers at the time noted that her retirement, together with Delegate MacDiarmid's two years earlier, Delegate Stambaugh's demise eight months earlier and Delegate Du Val's retirement announced just three weeks before significantly reduced Northern Virginia's seniority and clout in the General Assembly.
-Julia A. Connolly then won the Democratic primary and the general election, and succeeded Marshal.
+Julia A. Connally then won the Democratic primary and the general election, and succeeded Marshal.